Family and Couples Therapy

 Concepts in Couples and Family Therapy

-This is a one semester didactic course that focuses on intensive analysis of training tapes of senior practitioners in couples and family therapy.
+This is a full year didactic course that focuses on intensive analysis of training tapes of senior practitioners in couples and family therapy.
 The student learns crucial observational skills of repeating sequences of verbal and non-verbal systems interaction, concepts in systems diagnosis such as commitment, hierarchy, and intimacy, and systems constructs such as triangulation, boundary issues, and intergenerational transmission of unresolved issue in the family of origin.

 The Family and Couples Year Long Practicum